smyoung88/School_District_Analysis/README.md

 Since only 461 students out of the total student count of 39,170 were impacted (1.18%), the overall story of Scores by School Type from the original dataset to the dataset with replaced ninth-grade scores did not change.

 ## Summary
 In summary, the four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School were replaced with NaNs all were specific to Thomas High School itself.
+The major changes seen were the impact on the average math score and the respective passing math %, the average reading score and the respecvite passing reading %, the overall passing % within the school, and the total impact of the overall rank on passing % relative to the other schools.
+Once the final corrected math and reading scores are updated, depending on how close those scores fall to the original data set, the aforementioned categories will see the biggest impact out of the others.
+Also, depending on the severity of difference in scores, a significant impact might be seen on the scores by school spending, school size, and school type.